How To Make A Bow From Fabric

-In this tutorial, I will show you how to make a bow with ease.
+In this tutorial on how make a bow, I will show you how to make a bow with ease.
 Creating bows for your sewing

 project, is a simple but charming accent to a variety of garments or